Active site: Competitive inhibitor: HIV protease inhibitor

 HIV protease inhibitors are used to treat patients having AIDS virus by preventing its DNA replication.
 HIV protease is used by the virus to cleave Gag-Pol polyprotein into 3 smaller proteins that are responsible for virion assembly, package and maturation.
 This enzyme targets the specific phenylalanine-proline cleave site within the target protein.
 If HIV protease is switched off the virion particle will lose function and cannot infect patients.
 Since it is essential in viral replication and is absent in healthy human, it is an ideal target for drug development.

 HIV protease belongs to aspartic protease family and has a similar mechanism.
 Firstly the aspartate residue activates a water molecule and turns it into a nucleophile.
 Then it attacks the carbonyl group within the peptide bond (NH-CO) to form a tetrahedral intermediate.
-The nitrogen atom within the intermediate receives a proton, forming an amide group and subsequent rearrangement leads to the break down of the bond between it and the intermediate and forms two products.
+The nitrogen atom within the intermediate receives a proton, forming an amide group and subsequent rearrangement leads to the breakdown of the bond between it and the intermediate and forms two products.

 Inhibitors usually contain a nonhydrolyzable hydroxyethylene or hydroxyethylamine groups that mimic the tetrahedral intermediate.
 Since they share a similar structure and electrostatic arrangement to the transition state of substrates they can still fit into the active site but cannot be broken down, so hydrolysis cannot occur.